lekromOG/znanylekarz/README.md

 # Znany Lekarz

-A web application for searching, filtering, and booking appointments with doctors.
+A modern web application for searching, filtering, and booking appointments with doctors.
+This project demonstrates a full-stack approach with a Node.js/Express backend and a responsive frontend using HTML, CSS, JavaScript, and Bootstrap.

+---

 ## Features